Is your diet damaging your kidneys?

 - Controlling pH levels – the kidneys maintain a healthy pH by removing or otherwise adjusting acids in the body.

 However, some diets can compromise healthy kidney functioning.
-There are a number of ways in which what you eat – or what you don’t eat – can compromise how the kidneys function and fulfil these vital roles.
+There are a number of ways in which what you eat – or what you don’t eat – can compromise how the kidneys function and fulfill these vital roles.

 In this article, we discuss ways in which your diet can affect your kidneys, and simple tips you can implement to ensure you don’t cause, or aggravate existing kidney damage.